vanillaiice/vcryptobot/README.md

 ## Installation

-First, make sure that you have [V](https://github.com/vlang/v/blob/master/README.md#installing-v-from-source) and [sqlite](https://modules.vlang.io/db.sqlite.html) installed on your machine.
+First, make sure that you have [V](https://github.com/vlang/v/blob/master/README.md#installing-v-from-source) and [sqlite](https://modules.vlang.io/db.sqlite.html) (should already be installed for MacOS users) installed on your machine.
 Then, you can do the following:

 ```
 > git clone https://github.com/vanillaiice/v-crypto-bot